Error-331/code_tests/docs/programming/webpack/version_5/config_examples/advanced/advanced_live_reload_config.md

 ## Result

 Dev server will be launched and additional browser tab will be opened which will point to dev server address.
-If changes are made to any of the source files - the dev server will immediately recompile all the files and the browser tab will be refreshed.
+If changes are made to any of the source files - the dev server will immediately recompile all the files, and the browser tab will be refreshed.